fraenkel-lab/OmicsIntegrator/README.md

 different naming schemes for the proteins, or using the wrong interactome for your purposes.

-A sample configuration file, "conf.txt" is supplied.
+A sample configuration file, `a549/tgfb_forest.cfg` is supplied.
 The user can change the values included in this file directly or can supply their own similarly formatted file.
 If the -c option is not included in the command line the program will attempt to read "conf.txt".
 For explanations of the parameters